Isaac-DeFrain/KFramework/Notes-Papers/KPrimerNotes.md

 	syntax Exp ::= Exp "+" Exp  [plus, strict]
 ```

-After recompiling the K definition with `kompile --superheat "plus"`(?), we can run the program `p3.exp`
+After recompiling the K definition with `kompile --superheat "plus"`, we can run the program `p3.exp`
 ```
 	print(1) + print(2) + print(3)
 ```

-using the `--search` option of `krun`.
+using the `--search` option of `krun`, i.e. doing `krun pathTo/p3.exp --search`.
 The tool finds four solutions, differeing only in the contents of their `out` cell, containing the strings `"123"`, `"213"`, `"312"`, and `"321"`.
 The reason there are only four outputs instead of six is that in the absence of any `supercool` rule, `superheat` only offers nondeterministic choice.
 That is, once an argument of a construct is chosen to be evaluated, it is evaluated completely.
 In order to observe full nondeterminism, the rules whose behavior we consider observable, e.g. the output rule,
 ```
 	rule <k> print I:Int => I ...</k>
 	     <out>... . => ListItem(I) </out>  [output]